tabuckner/broskichat/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

 * [ ] Did you check the FAQs on Discuss?
-* [ ] Are you reporting to the correct repository?
 * [ ] Did you perform a cursory search?

 ### Description